 When we estimate a feature, we usually think about development time.
-But the real cost of a feature extends far beyond the initial implementation.
-This is where asking the right questions becomes crucial — we need to understand the full lifecycle before we commit.
+But the real cost extends far beyond initial implementation.
+This is where asking the right questions becomes crucial.

 The Iceberg of Feature Cost